Ganlin-Yang/Coding-Summer-Seminar/README.md

 ![](./Image4md/hyperPrior.png)

-Our formulation is the formulation of codec on latent representation \hat{y}, and the formulation of the process can be written as follows:
+Our formulation is the formulation of codec on latent representation $\hat{y}$, and the formulation of the process can be written as follows:

 $$\begin{equation}
 \begin{aligned}